mmedoo/nodejs-url-shortener/README.md

 echo.>.env
 ```
 - Open the .env File for Editing:
-You can use notepad or any text editro to open and edit the .env file.
+You can use notepad or any text editor to open and edit the .env file.
 ```bash
 notepad .env
 ```